-Olympus E-M5 versus Olympus E-M5 II
+Olympus E-M5 vs E-M5 II

-The Olympus OM-D E-M5 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in February 2012 and February 2015.
+The Olympus OM-D E-M5 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were announced, respectively, in February 2012 and February 2015.
 Both the E-M5 and the E-M5 II are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 15.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is somewhat smaller (3 percent) than the Olympus E-M5.
 However, the E-M5 II is markedly heavier (10 percent) than the E-M5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 15.9 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 15.9 megapixels.
 This similarity in sensor specs implies that both the E-M5 and the E-M5 II have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the E-M5 II is much more recent (by 2 years and 11 months) than the E-M5, and its sensor will have benefitted from technological advances during this time.